 There are very serious risks and potential penalties for any employer that knowingly hires undocumented immigrants.
-The key word in that last sentence, however, is “knowingly.”
+The key word, however, is “knowingly.”
 As an employer, it is your responsibility to put forth a good faith effort to ensure anyone you hire is authorized to work in the US through proper I-9 compliance, but you are not required to be a document expert or special investigator for Immigration and Customs Enforcement (ICE).
 In fact, you could even get into trouble for discriminatory hiring practices if you are overzealous in trying to discover if a potential employee is authorized to work in the US.

 If you follow all legally mandated hiring procedures and you unknowingly hire an undocumented immigrant, you will likely be safe from any serious penalties.
-Nonetheless, it is important for any employers to maintain I-9 records in a way that ensures compliance at all times and protect your company from costly and damaging immigration hiring mistakes.
+It is critical for all employers to maintain I-9 records in a way that ensures compliance at all times and to protect your company from costly and damaging immigration hiring mistakes.
 FordMurray offers complimentary consultations and flat fee I-9 compliance audits and training programs for employers.

 If you are found to have knowingly or negligently hired undocumented employees to work for your company, you could face severe civil and criminal penalties.
 You are also at risk if you discover that an employee is not authorized to work in the US and you continue their employment.
 First offenders face civil fines ranging from $375 to $3,200 per illegal worker.

 Becoming a multiple-offender severely compounds the potential penalties.
 A second-time offender will be fined between $3,200 and $6,500 per worker, while a third offense will cost you between $4,300 and $16,000 per worker.